Micronesia Liveaboard Diving: Your Ultimate Guide

 Micronesia spans over a thousand small islands, each boasting its unique underwater scenery.
 From shallow coral reefs to deep wall dives, there's a niche for every diver, regardless of skill level or diving certification.

-On any Micronesia liveaboard you may choose, you can explore sunken warships and aircrafts, even ancient ruins.
+On any Micronesia liveaboard you may choose, you can explore sunken warships and aircraft, even ancient ruins.
 The World War II wrecks around Chuuk Lagoon are especially rich in history and provide a haunting yet intriguing diving experience.

 On the other hand, Micronesia's underwater world is teeming with life.
 From enormous schools of fish to rare species of sharks and rays, divers will be wowed by the encounters they'll have in these untouched waters.
-It is safe to say that diving in Micronesia is a unique experience primarily because it is yet to be touched by mass tourism which is why the Micronesia liveaboards are not many.
+It is safe to say that diving in Micronesia is a unique experience primarily because it is yet to be touched by mass tourism, which is why the Micronesia liveaboards are not many.

 Best Diving Areas in Micronesia

-- Palau:
+• Palau:

-- Blue Corner: Known for strong currents that bring in large schools of fish, this site is ideal for experienced divers.
+1. Blue Corner: Known for strong currents that bring in large schools of fish, this site is ideal for experienced divers.
 The site is also famous for its ledge where divers can 'hook in' to watch the underwater world pass by.

-- Jellyfish Lake: A unique brackish lake that allows for an extraordinary snorkeling experience among millions of non-stinging jellyfish.
+2. Jellyfish Lake: A unique brackish lake that allows for an extraordinary snorkeling experience among millions of non-stinging jellyfish.
 Due to the unique conditions, scuba diving is not allowed to protect the delicate ecosystem.

 Despite its nutrient-rich waters and currents, Palau offers exceptional visibility that can extend up to 30 meters or more.
 Diving in Palau is an all-year activity, although the optimal period is the dry season, which spans from October to May.
 Water temperatures are consistently warm, ranging between 81-86°F (27-30°C), and a light 3mm wetsuit is usually sufficient for year-round diving.

-For technical divers seeking deeper explorations, Chuuk Lagoon offers an ideal setting, as its surrounding reefs act as a natural barrier against strong currents, making the dive conditions relatively easy.
+• For technical divers seeking deeper explorations, Chuuk Lagoon offers an ideal setting, as its surrounding reefs act as a natural barrier against strong currents, making the dive conditions relatively easy.
 The lagoon has become synonymous with wreck diving, boasting vessels that have been submerged for over six decades.
 These underwater relics are remarkably well-preserved, enveloped in a mix of soft and hard coral.

 Diving inside some of these wrecks reveals a treasure trove of historical artifacts, ranging from Zero airplanes and artillery guns to torpedoes, engine rooms, and even tanks, trucks, and ammunition.
 While the wrecks are a major draw, divers are also encouraged to explore Chuuk Lagoon's outer reefs.
 These areas offer stunning coral formations and vertical walls teeming with large ocean-dwelling species, providing a different yet equally mesmerizing underwater experience.